overlay-market/OIPs/notes/note-2.md

 ## Profitably Attacking Overlay

+### Summary

+Using a 10 minute update interval for an 8 hour sliding window TWAP on an underlying spot pool having liquidity of $20M+ and setting leverage max to 10x will likely be robust.
+Cost of attack should be approximately $400M+.

 ### Constructing the Trade

 Using the above as an attacker, I should be able to take a position on Overlay with max leverage, manipulate the spot price to my advantage within the update interval, and cash out the Overlay position for a profit.
 Understanding the break-even cost of such an attack will guide us in what TWAP feeds are suitable for the system as well as what constraints we must place on our max leverage values in order to make the cost of such an attack unreasonable.